cms-sw/cms-sw.github.io/PRWorkflow.md

 ### Backporting
    - After your pull request has been accepted into the development release, it may be considered for use in older releases if there is a production or analysis use case for it.
 If this is the case, you can start the process by making a new pull request in the release cycle where your changes are required.
 Be sure to check if you have rebased your changes properly before submitting the pull request (easiest way is to check the differences that gitHub identifies before submitting your pull request.
    - For simple pull requests, a successful set of tests in the integration build system may be sufficient.
 However, most often your pull request should be tested in a full release and through the release validation system ("relvals").
+   - Backporting requests are discussed weekly in the release operations meeting (Tuesdays at 1700 CERN time).
+To have your request added to the agenda, simply bring it to the attention of the appropriate category managers.